Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

 ## NPoS Future

-- First, clean repay any technical debt, make everything ready for any further scaling.
+- First, repay any technical debt, make everything ready for any further scaling.
 - Infra for multi-block election
   - onchain
   - offchain